peterdn/get-dem-nuts/README.md

 About
 -----

 This game is a prototype built very hastily for [GitHub Game Off 2019](https://itch.io/jam/game-off-2019).
+As such the code quality currently leaves _a lot_ to be desired.

 Source code can be found on [GitHub](https://github.com/peterdn/get-dem-nuts/).